FazleRabbbiferdaus172/Owlery/tutorial-10-owl-props/readme.md

-# This will hold tutorial to use and pass owl props
+# This will hold tutorial to use and pass owl props and static props